Math, son of Mathonwy

 So they journeyed on to the highest town of Arllechwedd, and there they made a sty for the swine, and therefore was the name of Creuwyryon given to that town.
 And after they had made the sty for the swine, they proceeded to Math the son of Mathonwy, at Caer Dathyl.
 And when they came there, the country was rising.

 "What news is there here?" asked Gwydion.
-"Pryderi is assembling one-and-twenty Cantrevs to pursue after you," answered they.
+"Pryderi is assembling one-and-twenty Cantrevs to pursue after

 "It is marvellous that you should have journeyed so slowly."
 "Where are the animals whereof you went in quest?" said Math.